kentan-official/kentan/README.md

 }
 ```

-After creating a sketch you are able to access the generated test data by using the mehtod `model()`;
+After creating a sketch you are able to access the generated test data by using the method `model()`;

 ```typescript
 import { ForCustomer } from './sketches';